 Ensure both length and width are measured in the same unit for accurate results.

-For irregular spaces, break them into rectangles and calculate each section separately.
+For irregular spaces, break them into rectangles and triangles, calculate each section, then add totals.

 Round measurements to the nearest inch or centimeter for practical applications.